 Multi-Hand Vegas Strip Blackjack Gold is an exciting variant of Microgaming’s Multi-Hand Blackjack collection.
 The variant is played with four regular decks of 52 cards.
 There is an option to play up to five hands simultaneously.
 In this variation, the Dealer has the option to peek if they have an Ace from the first two cards dealt.
 Players have the possibility to Split and re-split same value cards.
 There is also the option to Double Down on any two cards, and Double Downs may happen after Splits.
 However, the is the exception with Aces.
 Once Aces have been Split, players cannot Draw.
 Players can take Insurance, but this is not valid on hands that were created by Splitting or Doubling Down.

-Push your skills to the limit with multi-hand blackjack at Golden Riviera Casino.
+Push your skills to the limit with multi-hand blackjack.
 To make multi-hand blackjack variants even attractive is the graphics that are ultra-realistic.
 The excitement is heart pounding as players aim for a natural Blackjack, and beating the Dealer can get your pulse racing Play Multi-Hand Blackjack and you are bound to have the time of your life.